49 Camberwell Grove

 The open plan kitchen/diner meets the TV room with a glass retractable roof.

-The whole ground floor is full of built in furniture and hidden storage making the most of the space.
+The whole ground floor is full of built in furniture and hidden storage making the most of the available space.

 A spiral staircase takes you up to the first and second floors of the house.